-- have gained in one and the same Hong Kong Certificate of Education Examination or equivalent examination grade C or above in five subjects including Chinese Language and English Language (if grade C or above is obtained in both Additional Mathematics and Mathematics, only the subject with the higher grade will be counted), and have had at least four years of full-time working experience; or - have acquired an International Baccalaureate Diploma (but they may be required to show by acceptable evidence their proficiency in Chinese language and English language); or - have received their secondary education outside Hong Kong and have completed at least one year of study at a recognized university (but they may be required to show by acceptable evidence their proficiency in Chinese language and English language); or - are aged 23 or over on 1st September in the year in which admission is sought, provided: - they are able to show either by publication or by other acceptable evidence that they have achieved sufficient competence in their chosen field of study to justify admission; or have shown exceptional ability in appropriate academic or professional fields; and - they can produce evidence of continuous residence in Hong Kong for at least three years.
+- 6. possess an overseas qualification which qualifies them for university admission in the country where such qualification is obtained; - have completed at least one year of undergraduate study at a recognized university; or - be aged 23 or over on 1st September in the year in which admission is sought, provided: - a. they are able to show either by publication or by other acceptable evidence that they have achieved sufficient competence in their chosen field of study to justify admission; or have shown exceptional ability in appropriate academic or professional fields; and - they can produce evidence of continuous residence in Hong Kong for at least three years; and - B. sit for an entrance test and obtain satisfactory results therein.

 III.
-Admission to the Part-time Degree Programmes in Biology-Chemistry, Mathematics-Statistics, Music, Physical Education and Primary Education with unit exemptions
+Admission to the Part-time Degree Programmes in Music, Physical Education and Primary Education with Unit Exemptions

-Applicants may apply for admission and be granted an exemption of a specified number of units if they have achieved an acceptable standard\ in Chinese language and English language and meet the special entrance requirements of the programme concerned as prescribed below.
+Applicants may apply for admission and be granted an exemption of a specified number of units if they have achieved an acceptable standard in Chinese language and English language and meet the special entrance requirements of the programme concerned as prescribed below.